This article was edited May 2020 after the launch of our S4 hosting service.

 I am sure that there are companies who power their recycled servers with their own windmills and cool them with water from the local stream, a process that is all carefully managed by vegan technicians wearing hemp shirts and using solar charged laptops.
 It may sound like I am taking the piss, but when I was researching possible hosting options I did find at least one company that was almost exactly like this.
 All of that actually is really great, but if you want a website that is fast and constantly up then things like redundant connectivity, backup power supplies, modern servers and secure off-off site backups are actually all pretty important too.

-There are a lot more green hosting companies out there than you might think, you can find a list of them of many of them at The Green Web Foundation.
+There are a lot more green hosting companies out there than you might think, you can find a list with some of them at The Green Web Foundation, but do be aware that there are some super sustainable companies that are not listed there.
 Many of them are really very good, of those that we researched A2 get a lot of good reviews and have great eco credentials, even though they don’t make a big deal out of them.
 Then there is GreenGeeks who buy three times the amount of electricity they actually use in green energy credits.
+When this article was first written in February 2019 we didn’t go with either of those or many of the other interesting options that we looked at but decided to host with Kualo, who are pretty great and use actual renewable energy instead of carbon offsetting.

-I don’t know if their technicians wear hemp shirts or not, but that’s a compromise we are happy to make, while slow hosting or non-renewable energy are not.
+We host sites in one of the most modern and energy efficient data centres in Europe, and I don’t know if their technicians wear hemp shirts or not, but that’s a compromise we are happy to make, while slow hosting or non-renewable energy are not!